 So if Talmudic scholars pursue their studies for decades, and Quranic jurists do likewise; if a Jesuit priest invests a decade learning his craft, and my friend Sarah who is becoming a nun has spent six years in fulltime study and preparation — please, why should anyone expect understanding Quakerism to involve no more than a couple of pamphlets, or an hour or two in group discussion?

 But are we all supposed to become rabbis?
-Well, as an occupation, no. But Quakerism abolished the rabbinate, remember?
+Well, as an occupation, no. Quakerism (at least the liberal wing) abolished the rabbinate, remember?
 And the bishops and the priests and the mullahs too.
 So who does that leave ultimately responsible for my “faith seeking understanding”?
 It’s me, that’s who.
 And where, Friend, does the responsibility lie for yours?

 And having learned something, then Speak Up.
 Christiansen cops to this in a Comment on the article, when asked for suggestions about how to open doors for YAFs.